Birmingham Museum & Art Gallery and Vivid Projects collaborate for a second iteration of Cut, Copy, Remix.

 Cut Copy Remix connects members of Black Hole Club with artists at significant development stages to make new work in response to Birmingham Museums Trust Digital Image Resource; the first collection in the UK to make all out-of-copyright artworks available for free under a Creative Commons Zero Licence.

-Spearheaded by Emily Mulenga, an artist who explores the aesthetics, consumption and production of digital media from the high polish of MTV and the jagged polygons of early PlayStation.
+Emily Mulenga is an artist who explores the aesthetics, consumption and production of digital media from the high polish of MTV and the jagged polygons of early PlayStation.
 Mulenga has considered the real and digital hybrid existence of the Birmingham collections and the emotional legacies present in archived telecommunication devices.
 Her work explores nostalgia, (over)familiarity and the unexpected overlap in a piece of live coded music that delves into the soundtrack that mobile phones have provided us over recent decades.

-A second commission of new work by Birmingham based artist, performance-maker, and plus-sized provocateur Fatt Butcher.
+Birmingham based artist, performance-maker, and plus-sized provocateur Fatt Butcher.
 The Pageant of Birmingham explores the camp, chaotic, and downright baffling history of ’The Pageant of Birmingham 1938’.
 An enormously expensive city wide performance pageant featuring a fire breathing paper mâché dinosaur and the formation of the city of Birmingham – this timely and satirical response considers the lengths the cultural sector will go to in search of ‘civic pride’.
-This work will also be available online.

 This winter Black Hole Club invites you to The New Earth for a programme of events that have evolved through experiment, process and conversation.
 Over four days our activities and work respond to a cycle of terrestrial events: from arrival, exploration, trading to rewilding.
 Each day is a response to a new and unknown environment, the terrain shifts through an exploration of breath, requests for care, detoxing, dreaming, relocation, accomodation, rituals, broadcasts, radio plays, monuments, greyhounds, firebrats, sound, readings and mycelium networks.